 Acquiring and managing open space to protect water resources and provide outdoor recreation will continue to be an important goal for the Town and other organizations, such as the Brewster Conservation Trust.
-Another important consideration is enhancing accessibility to public trails for people with mobility, vision and other challenges or impairments.

 The acquisition of the former Cape Cod Sea Camps properties presents enormous possibilities for the expansion of open space and passive and active recreation.
 The Town has established planning committees for both the Bay and Long Pond Properties, each charged with the development of a comprehensive plan for the respective properties.
 The planning committees for the properties will consider all potential uses for the properties to develop a comprehensive plan consistent with community needs and interests.